 Our results of operations are affected by a number of laws and regulations.
-Our residential business operations are regulated by the FCA (full permissions for first charge mortgages and interim permissions for residential second charge mortgages secured on land and hire purchase loans).
-Comprehensive applications have been submitted for full authorisations within the allocated time window and we are actively working with the FCA to progress these submissions through to full authorisation.
+Our residential mortgage business operations are regulated by the FCA.
+A comprehensive application has been submitted for full authorisation within the allocated time window for our (pilot) motor finance proposition.
+We await contact from the FCA and in the meantime continue to operate under the interim permissions regime.
 We have invested, and continue to invest, in quality assurance, compliance and our risk management framework.
 We also use third party regulatory specialist advisors to support our business operations.
 If we fail to comply with regulatory requirements, we may not be able to conduct our business or may be subject to sanctions or substantial fines that may have a material adverse effect on our reputation, results of operations and financial condition.